rec3141/bbpipe-snakemake/README.md

 # bbpipe Snakemake

-Make sure that you put the data you want to use in `./data/` before running.
+Make sure that you put the data you want to use in `./data` before running.
+Results will appear in `./results`.

 ## To run